Frequently Asked Questions

 - May improve bonding between mother and child

-- May improve bonding with the father, encourage greater involvement from the father
+- May improve bonding with the father.

 - Ability to determine the gender, which helps with planning for the baby and helps increase bonding